crispinalan/talkcalendar/README.md

 When you combine software to produce a larger work both licenses should be compatible.
 This is relevant with regard to combining this software with an external speech synthesiser.
 Open source licenses and their compatibility is disussed in this [article](https://janelia-flyem.github.io/licenses.html) and [here](https://www.gnu.org/licenses/gpl-faq.en.html).

 The Flite (Festival Lite) speech sythesiser has a BSD-like [license](https://github.com/festvox/flite/blob/master/COPYING).
 The BSD license is compatible with just about everything [Compatibility in Open Source Licenses](https://www.youtube.com/watch?v=B0aMYeMv-8I).
-Flite is an official Debian package and labeled [DFGS free](https://blends.debian.org/accessibility/tasks/speechsynthesis) and so it used with Talk Calendar.
+Flite is an official Debian package and labeled [DFGS free](https://blends.debian.org/accessibility/tasks/speechsynthesis) and so it is used with Talk Calendar.

 ## Releases